Best Quality, Best Service,

 Inspire Slates - East to Install & Saves Costs

 Inspire slates are extremely easy and quick to fix or install.
 Reliable reports from roofers in other parts of the world suggest that they take a third of the time it takes to fix traditional slates.
-Once Australian roofers adjust to installing these slates, we believe that it could shave $60 - $80 per metre in the cost of fixing genuine slate.
+The early indicators point to an Australian installation cost of 35 - 40% of the cost of fixing genuine slate.

 Compliance with Australian Building Standards - View Report